7 Historical Horror Books Like Mexican Gothic

 5. Jane Eyre

 Jane moves into this great, big, beautiful manor in the English countryside.
 Mr. Rochester has a mysterious past, and the house is haunted.
-It follows on from there, like her experiences of being a governess to this kid.
+It follows from there, like her experiences of being a governess to this kid.
 The humor in the book is good, and Jane is so sassy.

 Jane Eyre